NEET Books Hindi 2020

 |Master the NCERT Rasayan Vigyan Part – 2|

 How to Prepare NEET-UG for MBBS / BDS Admission

 1. Strategies or schedule your preparation.
 One should know how much time they have to invest in a particular topic.
 Give more time to important topics/chapters.

 The first thing to learn about Time Management is that time is theoretical so you can’t really manage it.
 What you do when you get into time management, is that you manage yourself.
 You decide what has to be done when it must be done, and how to do it in the stipulated time.

 Remember, good time management for a student is not about creating a complex schedule that gives you account for every second of your day.
 It is about one simple choice: either you will control your homework, or it will control you.
 Good time management puts you in control.
 On the other hand, poor time management can put you behind your schedule and hence gives a feeling of unhappiness.
 At times, it may even cause frustration and anxiety which may further affect your studies.
 To avoid this situation, it is imperative to carefully plan & monitor your time spend.

 2. Take mock tests regularly to access your preparation and to improve your strike rate.
 The strike rate can be improved with the help of intelligent guessing.
 Intelligent guessing means guessing a question you are not completely sure but have some idea about.
 Your objective is not to solve the question but to choose the correct option out of the 4 given choices.
 So always try to eliminate the choices.
-Remember that if one choice is eliminated, the chances of your guess being right are 33% (in comparison to a blind guess where the chances of being right is 25%) and if two are eliminated the chances of hitting the right answer is 50%.
+Remember that if one choice is eliminated, the chances of your guess being right are 33% (in comparison to a blind guess where the chances of being right is 25%) and if two are eliminated the chances of hitting the right answer are 50%.

 3. Solve previous year question papers to get an idea about the type and pattern of questions being asked in the exam.

 4. Be clear about the basics like syllabus, exam pattern, marking criteria, etc.